-I’m writing to tell you about a wonderful castle I visited during my recent visit to Sicily.
-You may be familiar with it if you watch the television series about detective Montalbano, as some of the show was filmed there.
+You may be familiar with Donnafugata castle it if you watch the television drama about Inspector Montalbano, as some of the show was filmed there.
 In fact, the castle is the home of Mafia boss Don Balduccio Sinagra in the series.

-It is situated to the west of Ragusa, and stands in a place called Donnafugata– a name with varying explanations.
+Situated to the west of Ragusa, the name “Donnafugata” has varying explanations.
 Information at the castle says it originated from an Arabic word which meant “spring of health”.
 This makes sense as there is a spring found on the site.
 Others link the name to its meaning of “fugitive woman” in Italian.
 According to legends, in the fifteenth century Blanche I of Navarre, (widow of Martin I, King of Sicily) fled the castle when Count Bernardo Cabrera captured it because he wanted to marry her and become king of the island.

 I enjoyed visiting Donnafugata because I was firstly able to explore inside the castle, and then I discovered its gardens which include a maze and sculpted hedges.
 There was also a great restaurant close by where I had one of the best lunches of my trip.
 Here is a view of the modern-day castle, which dates back to the 19th century, when the estate was renovated by the Arezzo family, who had bought it off the Cabreras.